-Like other public transit systems in the state, over the years the Bay Area Rapid Transit (BART) system had received an increasing number of complaints from riders and employees regarding safety onboard trains, in parking lots and stations.
+Similar to other public transit systems in the state and across the country, BART is experiencing an increasing number of complaints from riders and employees regarding safety and security.
 The BART Board of Directors believes that the safety of its workers and riders must be an ongoing priority.
-For this reason, in 2010 BART sought to be included in state legislation [Assembly Bill 716 (Dickinson) (Chapter 534, Statutes of 2011)] that reauthorized the program assisting crime control for the Sacramento Regional Transit District and Fresno Area Express.
+For this reason, in 2010, BART sought to be included in state legislation, Assembly Bill 716 (Dickinson, 2011) that reauthorized the program assisting crime control for the Sacramento Regional Transit District and Fresno Area Express.

-Historically, AB 716 passed the Legislature, was signed into law by the Governor, and became effective on January 1, 2012.
+AB 716 passed the Legislature, was signed by the Governor, and became law on January 1, 2012.
 As amended, the bill authorized the creation of a three-year pilot project where BART could focus on reducing the number of passenger disruptions and improving overall service through a process that would exclude passengers cited for certain offenses.
-This bill, by design, would also directly assist the transit district in protecting its front-line employees, including station agents, system service workers, and BART Police officers from acts of violence committed against district employees.
-BART began to issue prohibition orders authorized by AB 716 through a pilot program in 2013, and realized a significant number of the orders were issued for domestic violence offenses.
+The bill would also assist BART in protecting its front-line employees, including station agents, system service workers, and BART Police officers from acts of violence.
+BART began to issue prohibition orders authorized by AB 716 in 2013 and soon realized a significant number of the orders were issued for domestic violence offenses.

-Introduced by Senator Loni Hancock (D-Berkeley) on February 20, 2014, SB 1154 clarified that BART Police are in fact included in the general provisions of the law enforcement response to domestic violence and have the authority to issue Emergency Protective Orders (EPO) and take temporary custody of firearms or deadly weapons while conducting domestic violence investigations.
-SB 1154 received no negative votes in either house of the Legislature and was signed into law by Governor Brown on September 25, 2014.
+Introduced by Senator Loni Hancock (D-Berkeley) in 2014, SB 1154 clarified that BART Police are in fact included in the general provisions of the law enforcement response to domestic violence and have the authority to issue Emergency Protective Orders (EPO) and take temporary custody of firearms or deadly weapons while conducting domestic violence investigations.
+SB 1154 received no negative votes in either house of the Legislature and was signed into law by Governor Brown in September 2014.
 The bill added BART Police to the following Penal Code Sections: 13700, 646.91, and 18250.
-Additionally, the bill extended the sunset provisions relating to BART's authority to conduct the pilot project established in AB 716 until January 1, 2018.
+Additionally, the bill extended the sunset provisions relating to BART's prohibition order authority until January 1, 2018.

-In 2017, AB 730, authored by Assembly member Bill Quirk (D-Hayward), was presented to make this public safety program permanent.
-Specifically, AB 730 granted permanent authority to BART to issue a prohibition order to prohibit persons from entering BART property for 30, 60 or 90 days for committing specified acts and crimes defined within the earlier AB 716.
-AB 730 was signed into law on July 10, 2017, and went into effect January 1, 2018.
+In 2017, AB 730, authored by Assembly member Bill Quirk (D-Hayward), was introduced and granted permanent authority to BART to issue a prohibition orders.
+Persons could be banned from entering BART property for 30, 60 or 90 days for committing specified acts and crimes as defined within the earlier AB 716.
+AB 730 was signed into law in July 2017 and became law on January 1, 2018.